 - This is an async function provided to us by the browser that takes in 2 arguments, first the callback function to execute and the second is the time duration in milliseconds

-- This executes some code after given duration
+- This executes the function atleast after the given duration

 - In the code example below,